alspitz/configuration/README.md

 icewm/ contains my preferences and key bindings for the icewm window manager.

+add\_monitor lets you easily add a display to the right of your desktop by specifying the xrandr output name and resolution.

 brightness allows you to manually adjust your backlight brightness.

 charge prints out the percentage of your laptop battery life remaining.